How to Transfer Everything from iPhone to iPhone

 In a similar workflow, you can transfer videos, contacts, podcasts, books, voice memos, custom ringtones, calendar events, safari bookmarks and FLAC music to iPhone.

-Part 3: How to Transfer Data from Old iPhone to New iPhone with iCloud
+Part 3: How to Transfer Everything from iPhone to iPhone with iCloud

 For a computer-less iPhone data syncing solution, iCloud could be a good choice if your total data size is less than 5GB, otherwise, you will have to upgrade your iCloud storage plan or resort to the wired solution in part 1 and part 2 without data size limits.